Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly says 'Use for customer-facing responses,' providing context for when to use.
-However, it does not explicitly mention when not to use or name the alternative 'zendesk_post_internal_note' directly, though the sibling list allows inference.
+It explicitly says 'Use for customer-facing responses,' which guides the agent on when to use this tool.
+It does not explicitly mention when not to use it, but the context implies it is for public replies only.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.